 Southwest Rapid Rewards Priority Card Basics For January 2020

 Even though the Southwest Priority Card has the highest annual fee of any personal Chase Southwest Card, I think it’s worthwhile for a vast majority of consumers.
 Why?
 Because the card offers some incredible perks for anyone who flies Southwest with any frequency.

 Many people love flying Southwest for the ability to earn Companion Pass, the lack of change fees, and the two free checked bags.
 For others, Southwest is just a practical airline to fly on occasion, given their massive route network.
 Regardless, there’s lots of value in having points and benefits on Southwest.

-The Southwest Priority Card is offering a welcome bonus of up to 60,000 Rapid Rewards points:
+The Southwest Priority Card is offering a tiered welcome bonus, including: